lsst-dm/dm_dev_guide/services/software.rst

 .. note::

    When using a shared stack, you *must* use the corresponding developer toolchain.
-   If this is listed in the table above as “Internal (Conda)” then no further action on your part is required; otherwise, see above for details of how to :ref:`lsst-login-tools`.
+   If this is listed in the table above as “Internal (Conda)” then no further action on your part is required; otherwise, see above for details of how to :ref:`software-devtoolset`.

 In addition, the following symbolic links point to particular versions of the stack: